ppamorim/PrismView/README.md

 * This library is under development yet, use at your own risk.

-This library use `appcompat-v7:22.1.1` and `rebound:0.3.8`.
+This library uses `appcompat-v7:22.1.1` and `rebound:0.3.8`.

-But why not to add in MavenCentral?
+But why not to add it in MavenCentral?
 Because it is so much bureaucratic.

-JitPack is there and is the future!
+JitPack is there and it is the future!

 Into your build.gradle: